-The Beatles' Abbey Road iconic album cover turns 50: A brief history
+The Beatles' Abbey Road iconic album cover: A brief history

 On the face of it, it's rather simple.
 The Fab Four walking in unison along a zebra crossing near to the then-EMI Studios in Abbey Road.

 However, like with everything connected to The Beatles, it quickly became a hugely inspirational and memorable shot.
 But who took it and who came up with the idea?

 Who designed the Abbey Road cover?